 Many of us visit hair and beauty salons on a regular basis in order to keep ourselves looking good.
 Having different treatments and using numerous different products on our hair and bodies in order to give us an extra treat.
 However, you may not have considered what to do if it all goes wrong.

-In order to keep the possibility of a frightening experience at the salon to a minimum it worth informing the salon and its staff of any allergies you have no matter how minor you may believe them to be.
-For example nut oils are often used in hair dying products; therefore it is vital that you inform the salon of all of your allergies.
+In order to keep the possibility of a frightening experience at the salon to a minimum, it’s worth informing the salon and its staff of any allergies you have no matter how minor you may believe them to be.
+For example nut oils are often used in hair dying products; therefore it’s vital that you inform the salon of all of your allergies.

 For more advice on making a hair or beauty salon claim for compensation then contact The Injury Lawyers today by calling us free from a landline or mobile on 0800 634 7575 or fill out the call back form below and we will call you back when it suits you!